bpucker/variant_calling/README.md

-# variant_calling
+# variant calling
-The scripts were applied for variant calling and processing.
-Some scripts are only for documentation purposes, while others are written in a generic way to facilitate re-use.
+These scripts were applied for variant calling and processing in the context of NAVIP: https://github.com/bpucker/NAVIP.
+Some scripts are only included for documentation purposes, while others were written in a generic way to facilitate re-use.